INTO-University-Partnerships/django-into-oauth/README.md

 # Django INTO OAuth

-A Django app that allows Django to act as an OAuth [IdP](http://en.wikipedia.org/wiki/Identity_provider).
+A Django app that allows Django to act as an OAuth [IdP](http://en.wikipedia.org/wiki/Identity_provider) (e.g. to a [Moodle consumer](https://github.com/INTO-University-Partnerships/auth-oauth)).

 Commands are relative to the directory in which Django is installed.